abharw/abharw/README.md

 ###

 <p align="left">My name is Arav Bhardwaj and I'm an ambitious software engineer from Carnegie Mellon University with demonstrated expertise across machine learning, full-stack development, and enterprise AI deployment.
-I've made AI chatbots for billion-dollar enterprise clients, created computer vision systems for sorting trash and recycling, discrete simulations for modeling social dynamics, and more.
+I've made AI chatbots for billion-dollar enterprise clients, created computer vision systems for sorting trash and recycling, simulated social dynamics with discrete systems, and more.

 ###